 Harpers Ferry National Historical Park is run by the National Park Service and encompasses a series of museums where you can learn about the Civil War history of the area.
 History buffs will especially enjoy the guided tour of the site of the Battle of Bolivar Heights which is one of the top Civil War sites to see.

 Harpers Ferry also is a great place to hike, with 22 miles of hiking trails open from sunrise till sunset with great views of the Shenandoah and Potomac rivers.
 There are easy, moderate, and challenging trails available.

-For incredible views of the rivers and Harpers Ferry, hike up to Maryland Heights.
+For incredible views of the rivers and Harpers Ferry, hike up to Maryland Heights and surrounding mountains.
 The 5-mile Maryland Heights Loop is our very favorite hike in West Virginia.
 It’s rated moderately difficult — the first half mile is uphill — but then the hike is pretty simple.
 If you hike the entire loop, you’ll return to the point where you started.

 Another hike that provides fantastic views is the Loudoun Heights Trail.
 This out-and-back trail near Harpers Ferry leads to Split Rock.
 It’s rated moderate by the National Parks Service, since there are roots and rocks plus elevation to contend with.
-The payoff is spectacular, however, featuring scenic views of the Shenandoah, the Potomac, and the town of Harpers Ferry.
+The payoff is spectacular, however, featuring scenic views of the Potomac and Shenandoah rivers, and the town of Harpers Ferry.

 Take The Grandkids To The Harpers Ferry Toy Train Museum & Joy Line Railroad